 The state's Bureau of Criminal Apprehension, A Division of the Department of Public Safety is the agency in charge of background checks for the state.
 With proper authorization, they will supply anyone with a copy of another person’s background report.
 Requests must be made in person or through the mail.
 Many types of employers or agencies are required by law to run a background report on potential employees to ensure the safety of staff and patrons.
 The cost for each background report is $15.

 MN also offers an easy way for offenders to get a copy of their own report for $8.
 Requests must be notarized and will include both public and private information.
 They can be obtained in person at the office in St. Paul or by mail.

 They also have a website where the general public can search for criminal records.
 Criminal court data is available for fifteen years following the completion of a sentence; then it becomes private.

-An official background check will show mainly criminal history and personal details.
+An official Minnesota background check will show mainly criminal history and personal details.
 The report will include arrests and convictions for all adult felony and gross misdemeanors as well as targeted misdemeanor charges.
 Juvenile and other misdemeanors will not show up.
 Nor will any convictions or criminal history information over 15 years old.
 However, court dispositions, probation, incarcerations, custody actions, sentencing and dates of convictions will show on the report.
 Also included will be personal information such as name, address, height, weight, gender, race, age, date of birth, and other physical descriptors.

 The most common reason for a Minnesota background report is employment.
-Due to various laws, schools, rental property owners, childcare facilities and emergency service employers must run a background check on someone before hiring them.
+Due to various laws, schools, rental property owners, childcare facilities and emergency service employers must run a background check in MN on someone before hiring them.
 Other reasons they are used are for insurance, permits, certification and licensing.